CastleCSS/castlecss-forms/README.md

 ```

 ### Main.scss
-Your main.scss should have a setup similar to this (included in the [CastleCSS Boilerplate](https://github.com/CastleCSS/castlecss-boilerplate)):
+To enable CastleCSS Forms it is essential that you include the corresponding main.scss file in your project's main.scss.
+This file should have a setup similar to this: (included in the [CastleCSS Boilerplate](https://github.com/CastleCSS/castlecss-boilerplate)).

 ```
 /*  core variable files */
-@import "path/to/castlecss-core/sass/variables";
+@import "node_modules/castlecss-core/sass/variables";

 /*  Your own variables so they overwrite the core */
 @import "variables";

 /*  rest of core files */
 @import "node_modules/castlecss-core/sass/main";
-@import "node_modules/castlecss-notifications/sass/main";
+@import "node_modules/castlecss-forms/sass/main";

 /*  Include your own files below this line